 So, if 400+ grams of carbs per day is actually RECOMMENDED, it’s no wonder that over 2/3 Americans are overweight & diabetic.
 How can we change this plan?
 Well, the dietary guidelines will be reviewed again in 5 years – that’s a LONG time to wait.
 You can change YOUR diet TODAY!
 I like helping people understand where all the carbohydrates are hiding – they are in MANY foods that experts have claimed to be HEALTHY for the past 50 years.
 I start by helping people see the worst sources of carbs – the junk foods, the soda, the sugary treats, the boxed cereals loaded with sugars, and fast foods.
 Once people are aware of the sources, it is MUCH easier to start making healthy choices.
 But how many grams of carbs do we actually need?
 Some current experts say we need as little as 10 grams per day; others say that staying under 50 grams is best.
 My suggestion to my patients is to start where you are and try to eat 100 grams LESS for a week or 2 and then decrease again and again, learning as you go.
 Read labels, identify foods with high carb content and start cutting portion sizes until that food is used/gone.
 I tell people that it’s important to start right where you are and to NOT expect yourself to make such a massive change overnight.
 While some people are able to go “cold-turkey” off carbs, many find it a serious addiction and very difficult to drop such a huge amount in a short time.
 The best method of understanding where you are, is to record your intake; if you have a smartphone or tablet, there are many apps available.
 My favorite app for this task is Cronometer because it’s accurate and pretty easy to use.
 Once you’ve recorded 3-4 days of intake, it’s easy to see what your macros are.
 Your macros are your macronutrients – carbs, fats, & proteins.
 These are the only 3 major nutrients we consume.

 Back to our original questions: 1) What is low carb eating?
 Low carb eating is a way of eating that drastically cuts carbohydrate intake to less than 100 grams per day; some plans and experts recommend MUCH less, but the general definition of low-carb is less than 100 grams per day.
 2) Is low-carb unhealthy?
 After reading this article, I hope your answer is a resounding “NO, low-carb eating is very healthy.”
 Eliminating wasteful, highly processed, very chemical-laden food like items actually rids your body of toxins and chemicals that are often linked to chronic diseases and cancers.
 3) What do I eat if I’m eating low carb?
 This question is often one of the most commonly asked questions of all of us trying to teach this method of eating.
 Eliminating carbohydrates typically means no longer consuming any type of bread, rice, corn, potato, wheat, pasta, cracker, cereal, chip, juice, & most milk.
 Reviewing your daily intake record, you may find that much of your intake consists of these foods – a VERY common dilemma!
 However, I provide a list of resources to my patients, and will add them at the end here.
 I typically recommend eating eggs, bacon, unsweet sausage, most meat in small portions, and non-starchy vegetables, and all of it cooked and covered in healthy fats like REAL butter – NOT margarine.
-Other health fats are listed here:
+Other healthy fats are listed here:

 My favorite method of cooking veggies is to roast them!
 Ahhhhh, so delish and easy to make; just chop into small fairly evenly-sized pieces and season to taste.
 I shake them in a large storage bag with lite olive oil to cover, then pour onto a large cookie sheet and bake on about 375 – 400 degrees for about 20 minutes or just until edges begin to slightly brown.
 Remove from oven and serve immediately.
 I also often serve with a small bowl of butter for dipping while eating.
 Trying to change our 60++% carb intake to 70% fat intake can take quite a while to understand AND implement.
 If we could learn to consume mostly fats with small portions of foods, we could nearly eliminate chronic diseases & medication use, and we could change the face of health care, while extending life span AND improving quality of life.
 Now, tell me, who wouldn’t like that?